nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 greeting_ch = Channel.of('Hello','Bonjour','Holà')
 ```

-#### 2. Modify the first process to generate dynamic filenames so the final filenames will be unique
+### 8.2.
+Modify the first process to generate dynamic filenames so the final filenames will be unique

+Since we're going to be publishing all the outputs to the same directory, they can't all be named `output.txt`.
+We have to give them unique names.

 _Before:_